 At Haemonetics, our mission is to be the global leader in blood management solutions, leveraging our innovative products and services to improve medical outcomes for patients worldwide, while maximizing return for our investors.
-We research, develop, manufacture, and sell a variety of medical devices, software, services and solutions to numerous customers on a global basis.
 To realize our mission, we must recruit, retain and motivate exceptional leaders with the ability to deliver superior results.
 Our executive compensation program is instrumental in achieving these objectives.